aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 Consider the following scenario: you, the lead data scientist, has just completed the prototyping and experimentation and are happy with the models you build. you get an update on the actual visitors statistics from the customer every week.
 It makes sense to include the latest datapoints into your modeling so validate your previous model and retrain a new model.
 Instead of logging back onto the RStudio IDE and rerun the entire experiement, which you could for sure, it would be great to automate the process given that we have already built up the steps that work.
 What's even better is to allow a human review as a quality gate to make sure the models we are building are meeting the satisfactory standard before we push out the models.

 ### Solution
-We can design an even-driven architecture that would automate the machine learning training, evaluation and review process every time we have an updated dataset.
+We can design an event-driven architecture that would automate the machine learning training, evaluation and review process every time we have an updated dataset.
 By using AWS serverless services, the event-driven architecture that takes away the infrastucture management, and repetitive code execution would allow your team to focus what's most important to your business goal.

 [AWS Step Functions](https://aws.amazon.com/step-functions/) is a serverless function orchestrator that makes it easy to sequence [AWS Lambda](https://aws.amazon.com/lambda/) functions and multiple AWS services into business-critical applications.
 It has [native integration with Amazon SageMaker features](https://docs.aws.amazon.com/step-functions/latest/dg/connect-sagemaker.html), meaning that it is easy to put our [SageMaker Training](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) and [SageMaker Processing](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateProcessingJob.html) jobs into a Step Functions workflow.
 [Amazon EventBridge](https://aws.amazon.com/eventbridge/) makes it easy to set up rules to trigger a AWS Step Functions workflow in real time every time we upload new data to a S3 bucket.